 The quest for a Theory of Everything (TOE) has long captivated physicists, aiming to unify the fundamental forces of nature and provide a comprehensive understanding of the universe.
-Our proposed paradigm shift, rooted in the principles of quantum mechanics and general relativity, offers a promising path towards this elusive goal.
+Clean CUT's proposed paradigm shift, rooted in the principles of quantum mechanics and general relativity, offers a promising path towards this elusive goal.
+To derive the unifying expression, we can use the method of varying the total action with respect to the metric tensor $g\mu$.
+This method is known as the principle of least action or the variational principle.